mxayon/blog/_posts/2019-04-29-statipy_analyzer.markdown

 star: true
 category: blog
 author: maximonakpil
-description: Statipy uses Spotipy a python wrapper for Spotify
+description: Statipy a python package that uses the Spotipy python wrapper for calls to the spotify api
 ---

-## Basic formatting

-This note **demonstrates** some of what [Markdown][1] is *capable of doing*.

-And that's how to do it.

-{% highlight html %}
-This note **demonstrates** some of what [Markdown][some/link] is *capable of doing*.
-{% endhighlight %}

 ---

-## Headings
+## What is STATIPY?

-There are six levels of headings.
-They correspond with the six levels of HTML headings.
-You've probably noticed them already in the page.
-Each level down uses one more hash character.
-But we are using just 4 of them.
+From its root word "statistics", statipy will gather the information of your very own spotify playlists that enables you to run a statistical analysis with jupyter notebook.

 # Headings can be small